What Is a Partial Hospitalization Program?

 Secondly, you aren’t admitted into the facility for any overnight stays.

-Greenbranch Recovery’s New Jersey PHP Rehab Program
+Greenbranch Recovery’s PHP Rehab in Egg Harbor Township

 This form of drug rehab at our treatment facility in New Jersey involves five days of drug abuse treatment each week for up to about six hours each day.
 You’ll attend sessions in our state-of-the-art facility, which is designed with comfort and recovery in mind.
 Individualized treatment planning lets you be involved in making goals and decisions about your time in day treatment, and small support group sessions ensure you get focused attention from the caring, experienced counselors and staff.